"...everything happens for a reason"

 Because when a woman's eyes lock with that second line, 2 weeks or 32 weeks, being pregnant, is being pregnant.

-Her and her significant other, immediately fall in love with that microscopic ball of life growing inside of her.
+Her and her significant other, immediately fall in love with that life growing inside of her.
 It's incredible how far in the future we find ourselves talking about baby, what they're going to look like, who's personality they'll have more of, names, everything.

 I started putting words together whilst I was in hospital, all lights had turned off, my husband drained, dead weight, whilst fast asleep across my legs.

-Why did I decide to go ahead and write it?
+Why’d I decide to write?
 Because speaking about my experience, makes me feel better.
-Because for so long I tried to be someone I wasn't, for the approval of others, and it got me nowhere.
+Because for so long I tried to be someone I wasn't- quiet, for the approval of others, and it got me nowhere.
 Because nodding, smiling and bottling 6 months of heartache up was eating me alive, and I knew for my sanity and my husbands, I needed to take a different approach this time.

 When I'm ready.